 - Host households will open a room in their homes to receive a guest for a defined length of time – whatever the host can joyfully offer.
 We recommend a minimum of 12 weeks.

-- Guests may include: single parents with low-wage jobs, teen and young adult mothers, refugees whose formal support has ended, immigrants, people with disabilities, young adults exiting foster care, unaccompanied minors, and people recovering from illness or trauma.
+- Guests may include: women recovering from domestic abuse, refugees whose formal support has ended, immigrants, young adults exiting foster care, and people recovering from illness or trauma.